SAP-samples/teched2022-DA261/exercises/hana_cockpit/ex7/README.md

 # Exercise 7: Performance Management

 Managing and monitoring past and current information about the performance of the SAP HANA database is important for root-cause analysis and the prevention of future performance issues.
 In this exercise, you'll explore the additional performance management tools available in the SAP HANA cockpit.
-For more informaiton on applications to visualize and analyze current and historical performance data, please see Performance Monitor and Memory Analysis exercises in the Appendix.
+For more information on applications to visualize and analyze current and historical performance data, please see [Managing Services](../appendix_ex9/README.md) and [Monitoring Memory Usage](../appendix_ex8/README.md) exercises in the Appendix.

-TO DO - link the two exercise pages

 1. Locate the *Threads* card.
 This card shows the number of active and blocked threads in the database.
 Clicking on it takes you to the *Threads* app, which is used to monitor the longest-running threads active in your system.
 It may be useful to see, for example, how long a thread is running, or if a thread is blocked for an inexplicable length of time.